Visiting Scholars

 Eduardo Ho-Fernández is a PhD candidate in Hispanic Linguistics at the Graduate Center of the City University of New York.
 While at the School of Advanced Study in London he will work on the diachronic change observed in Spanish poems written by bilingual Portuguese authors during the Iberian Union (1560-1640) and on documenting the ideas of Erasmus present in the Diálogo de la lengua (c.
 1535) by Juan de Valdés.
 [June 2019]

-Maren Rohe is Sylvia Naish Visiting Scholar at the Institute of Modern Languages Research.
+Maren Rohe is Sylvia Naish Visiting Scholar at the Institute.
 She is currently working on a PhD with the working title Constructing the Other.
 Polish and Russian Narratives on Germany between Individuality and Media Influence at the University of Birmingham.
-During her stay at the IMLR, she will be using the Germanic Studies Library as well as other resources of the Institute of Modern Languages Research to revise and expand her literature review and theoretical framework, focusing on the narrative construction of Otherness.
+During her stay, she will be using the Germanic Studies Library to revise and expand her literature review and theoretical framework, focusing on the narrative construction of Otherness.
 [September-December 2019]

-Bodi Wang is a PhD student and Research Assistant at the TU Dortmund University.
-For her undergraduate degree, she studied philosophy at the Renmin University of China and completed her Masters degree at the Ruprecht-Karls-Universität Heidelberg.
+Bodi Wang is a PhD student and Research Assistant at the TU Dortmund.
+For her undergraduate degree, she studied philosophy at the Renmin University of China and completed her Master's degree at the University of Heidelberg.
 In 2016, she started her PhD research under the supervision of Professor Christian Neuhäuser focusing on the epistemic problem of social integration.
 The Heinrich-Böll-Stiftung has supported her research with a doctoral scholarship since 2017.
 Her research interests include philosophy of history, social philosophy (especially critical theory) and analytical philosophy with particular focus on ethics/politics of knowledge.
 She will conduct her research project under the supervision of Dr Johan Siebers at the Bloch Centre for German Thought.
 [September 2018-February 2019]

 2015-2016